-In level 2 mode you can use key wrapping and key establishment mechanisms with all supported algorithms.
+In level 3 mode you can only use key wrapping and key establishment mechanisms that use approved algorithms.

 Chapter 9: Self Tests

 When power is applied to the module it enters the self test state.
 The module also enters the self test state whenever the unit is reset, by pressing the clear button or by sending the Clear Unit command.